Fast Sweep Picking Tutorial – 2-1-2 Arpeggio Licks

 Use these tips to take what you learned in this article and transform it into guitar playing that expresses your thoughts through music showcases your own unique style:

-You don't need to constantly play your arpeggios as fast as possible.
+You don't need to constantly play fast sweep picking arpeggios at max speed.

 This is like having a discussion with someone where you never stop talking, don't listen to the other person or give them any room to process what you are saying.

-Think of your guitar licks like sentences made up of words (notes) rather than just groups of soundwaves made from techniques you mastered over time.
+Think of your sweep picking licks like sentences made up of words (notes) rather than just groups of soundwaves made from techniques you mastered over time.

 So, how do you do this exactly?